A snapshot captures the state of your environment at a point in time. Snapshots don’t include data that's hosted on external data sources.

 Optional Configuration and Settings

 Service configuration and settings configured through Console.
-For example, mail settings, database connections, safe domains, and more.
+For example, mail settings, database connections, safe domains, data connectivity configurations, and more.

-Optional Application Roles Custom application roles administrators create through Console.
-Always included Credentials
+- Custom application roles that administrators create through Console.

 - Data connections: Credentials and other connection parameters, such as host, port, user name, and password.
 If you exclude credentials, you must reconfigure the connection details after you restore the snapshot.